Roar1827/Ryan-Clements/README.md

 I am an entrepreneur with a passion for learning and I thrive in a team environment.
 I am passionate about the management of software teams.
 Many great minds have been left perplexed trying to create a productive and happy software development team.
 I am constantly looking for examples of what works, as well as what doesn't.
 Currently I am helping implement a form of Agile Development with [Innovasium](http://www.innovasium.com).
 I am always reading. [(More about me...)](aboutme.md)

-## January 1st, 2021 ([Innovasium](http://www.innovasium.com) Team Vision)
-It is truly incredible how far we have come.
-It has been almost five years now since we began a transformation at Innovasium which would prove to impact every area of the business.

-Perhaps the most exciting result of this is the amazing things we have been able to accomplish in our community.
-As Advance began to grow, we realized how much benefit local charities and non-profits could gain from this software.
-Most of these companies and charities could never afford to have a custom web application built for them, and open sourced alternatives only provide such a small percentage of the functionality they need.
-Used to create donation forms, volunteer scheduling and resourcing, and even project management, Advance has changed the way so many charities are able to interact with the community.
-And best of all, we are able to provide this for them completely free of charge.
-We are able to offer training and support as well, as charities build their own solutions using Advance.
-This is something that we are all very proud of.

-Our company culture has grown so much in the past five years, it is truly remarkable.
-As the way we approached our work began to change, we saw team-work flourish in the office. [(Continue Reading...)](2021.md)

 ## On my Bookshelf
 <img src="books/img/theleanstartup-spine.jpg">
 [<img src="books/img/joyinc-spine.JPG">](books/joyinc.md)